Finb/V2ex-Swift/Pods/Kingfisher/README.md

 - In Xcode, navigate to the target configuration window by clicking on the blue project icon, and selecting the application target under the "Targets" heading in the sidebar.
 - In the tab bar at the top of that window, open the "Build Phases" panel.
 - Expand the "Target Dependencies" group, and add `Kingfisher.framework`.
 - Click on the `+` button at the top left of "Build Phases" panel and select "New Copy Files Phase".
-Rename this new phase to "Copy Frameworks", set the "Destination" to "Frameworks", and add `Kingfisher.framework`.
+Rename this new phase to "Copy Frameworks", set the "Destination" to "Frameworks", and add `Kingfisher.framework` of the platform you need.

 ## Usage

 You can find the full API documentation at [CocoaDocs](http://cocoadocs.org/docsets/Kingfisher/).

-### UIImageView category
+### UIImageView and NSImageView category

 Use Kingfisher in your project is as easy as a pie.
-You can use the `UIImageView` category and trust Kingfisher to manage downloading and cache images.
+You can use the `UIImageView` or `NSImageView` category and trust Kingfisher to manage downloading and cache images.

 #### Basic